skapoor8/dispatch/README.md

 This is the working repository for the Comp120 Team 4's incident-reporting solution.
 All the code necessary to run the minimum viable product will be found here.

 Authors:
-* :squirrel: Dariusz Adamczyk
+* :tiger: Dariusz Adamczyk
-* Jared Gall
+* :horse: Jared Gall
 * :dragon: Siddharth Kapoor
 * :elephant: Maya Saxena